viant/endly/doc/workflow/README.md

 *Inline Workflow*

-For simple tasks workflow can be defined inline with [pipeline](../pipeline) run request.
+For simple sequential tasks, workflow can be defined inline with [pipeline](../pipeline) run request.

 i. e.